TehBrian/TehBrian/PROJECTS.md

 [**BuildersUtilities**][bu]

-> A fork of a brilliant plugin made by Arcaniax.
-A lot of tiny features that help builders do their thing.
+> A curated bundle of tiny features that help builders do their thing.

 [**YetAnotherSignEditor**][yase]

-> Easily edit signs with support for colors.
+> Easily modify signs, with support for MiniMessage and legacy color codes.

 [**mcmidi**][mcmidi]

-> Play music straight into Minecraft from any MIDI device.
+> Play musical tunes into Minecraft from any MIDI device.

 [**NoBedExplosions**][nbe]